 Below are the four steps Kathy takes in her studio when she dyes Khadi for The Elemental Collection:

-The cloth is brought to the boil and simmered in a vat for a minimum of 1 hour to strip the fibre of any plant/animal residue, rice paste from the weaving house or other foreign matter that may be present.
-We also add an environmentally-friendly detergent and washing soda to the vat to break the surface tension and wet out the fibre.
+The cloth is brought to the boil and simmered in a vat for a minimum of 1 hour with a neutral pH detergent and washing soda.
+This process is to rid the fibre of any pectins and waxes, plant/animal residue or any foreign matter that may be present.

 Natural dyes need to be fixed into the fabric and we call this process mordanting.
 We work primarily with cotton (a cellulose/plant fibre) and so our intention with this step is to prepare it for bonding with colourant.
 We soak the Khadi for at least 24 hours in a tannin bath then rinse it and proceed to soak the cloth in a metallic salt called alum for another 24 hours.
 The longer the fibre steeps, the higher level of lightfast property is gained.
 Often we repeat the alum vat for another 24 hours with a new vat.